capstanlqc/omegat-guides/docs/_includes/omt-inst-verif.md

 Depending on your starting point, ==choose your path here carefully==:

 - IF you already have a previous version (e.g. 5.7.1 or 4.2.0) of OmegaT installed, you'll have to update your configuration first: to do so please go to the [configuration section](#configuration) (next section right down below).
-- IF there is no current installation of OmegaT in your machine, you can skip the following steps about configuration and jump directly to the [installation section](#installation).
+- IF you have _never_ installed there OmegaT (any version) in your machine, you can skip the following section about configuration and jump directly to the [installation section](#installation).
 OmegaT will configure itself as part of the installation.

 ## Configuration